marianonamoroso/kubernetes/cka/README.md

     ```
     kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/download/v0.5.2/components.yaml
     k top pod -n kube-system # You have to wait for the server to get metrics
     ```
+    If you have the following error "Readiness probe failed: HTTP probe failed with statuscode: 500" you have to add "- --kubelet-insecure-tls" on the container section.
+    ```
+    k edit deploy -n kube-system metrics-server
+    ```
+    ```
+    containers:
+    - args:
+      - --cert-dir=/tmp
+      - --secure-port=8448
+      - --kubelet-preferred-address-types=InternalIP,ExternalIP,Hostname
+      - --kubelet-insecure-tls # you have to add the following line
+    ```
     </details>